ntwiles/life-sim/README.md

 ### Pyplot

-A python script in the `./scripts` folder can be used to chart survivorship over time.
-To use, pipe the simulator stdout into the python plotting script:
+A python script in the `./scripts` folder can be used to chart entity survivorship over time.
+To use it, pipe the simulator stdout into the python plotting script:

 ```sh
 cargo run | python scripts/plot.py